DavittBarry/wp-helsinkey-ecommerce/readme.md

    npm install

-3. Run the build to generate the styles.css:
+3. Run the build to generate all the styles.css and see updates live:

-   npm run build
+   npm run watch:all

 ---